 top of page

 Does It Really Matter?
-The Impact of Witholding Sexual Orientation or Gender Identity
+The Impact of Withholding Sexual Orientation or Gender Identity

 Individuals who identify as LGBTQ are more likely to experience discrimination and physical violence than their heterosexual peers.
 It is not uncommon for members of the LGBTQ to withhold sharing their sexual orientation or gender identity.
 The exercise below may help give you a glimpse into what it is like to withhold part of your identity.